Devapoojitaa/StarbucksAnalysis/README.md

 1. Understand customer preferences and behaviors.
 2. Analyze menu trends to suggest improvements.
 3. Explore global store locations and identify expansion opportunities.
-This project wasn’t just about building a dashboard—it was about learning and applying analytics in a way that matters.
+This isn’t just a project; it’s my story of learning, experimenting, and growing as a budding data analyst.

 Tools Used:
 -----------